CalebBell/fluids/docs/developers.rst

     * Wrapped with numpy's np.vectorize.
     * Wrapped with numba's ufunc machinery.
 * Comprehensive
-    * Most correlations taught at the undergrad level included.
+    * Most correlations taught at the undergrad level are included.
     * Most ancillary calculations such as atmospheric properties tank geometry are included.
 * Capable of handling units
-    * Pint interface
+    * Pint interface.
-    * All docstrings/code in base SI units
+    * All docstrings/code in base SI units.

 There is no official road map, no full time developers, and no commercial support for this library - this is a hobby project primarily by Caleb Bell.
 Contributors are welcome!
 Fluid dynamics is really big field and one author can't do everything.